-After you wake up, it is best to remain still and focus on your dreams experiences and record them for future reference.
+After you wake up, it is best to focus on your dreams experiences and record them for future reference.

 We dream in a higher frequency of thought and light than our physical experience.
 Therefore when we slow down our frequency as we return to our conscious awareness to the physical mind and body, we often do not have the means to understand what occurred in dreamtime.

-Once consciousness enters, the physical mind, we return to the 'realms of forgetfulness' about who we are and the nature of a soul's experiences.
-Our thought processes move too slowly.
-Many view the physical as the dreamtime, as a result, as we are no longer aware. they see reality as a dream.
+Once consciousness enters the physical mind, we return to the 'realms of forgetfulness' about who we are and the nature of a soul's experiences.
+Our thoughts move too slowly.

 Some people remember their dreams while others have little or no recognition.

-Dreams help you work out issues.
-Emotions can distort memory.
+Dreams help you work out issues hough emotions can distort memory.
 We often do not remember dreams because we do not wish to deal with the issues addressed.

 Most people remember what I call 'wake-up dreams.'
 As your consciousness returns to the physical mind, it slows down to a frequency where it become aware of something that is occurring on the other side that it wishes to remember.
 You wake up and you remember, if only for few minutes as your consciousness slowly returns to physical frequency.
 It is then you must record your dream information before the events are lost in time.

-Interpreting Dreams, Interpretation of dreams often vary.
+Interpretation of dreams often vary.
 One must know about the dreamer and what is going on around them if this is a personal dream.
 If it is a universal dream, it may be more easily understood.
 For example, a friend of mine dreamed about the Twin Towers in Manhattan being engulfed in water and collapsing.
 He dreamed this over and over again but did not understand its full meaning until the events of 9/11 occurred several weeks later.
-He is a fireman.
-He saw the water from the hoses.
-He lost many friends on 9/11.
+He is a fireman who lost many friends and coworkers on 9/11.

 Some dreams are exact in content while others are metaphoric.
 Most dreams have symbols.